ribernhard/PS239T/A_Syllabus.md

 ### Section

 The Wednesday "lab" section will generally be a less formal session dedicated to helping students with materials from lecture and homework.
 It will be mostly student led, so come with questions.
 If there are no questions, the lab turns into a "hackathon" where groups can work on the assignments together.
-It is not required but *strongly* encouraged, especially if you are having difficulty with the assignments.
+Section is required unless prior permission to miss it is obtained from both the instructor and one's groupmates.
 Attending office hours is not a substitute for attending section.

 ### Computer Requirements